Event Management

 Event Orchestration

-Event Orchestration is a feature that allows users to define automated actions, based on conditions that apply to the information in an inbound event's payload.
-Event Orchestration can perform actions such as deduplicating or automatically suppressing alerts altogether.
+Event Orchestration allows users to define automated actions, based on conditions that apply to the information in an inbound event's payload.
+Event Orchestration can perform actions such as deduplicating or automatically suppressing alerts.
 Please read Event Orchestration for more information.

 Alert Suppression